krisrosengreen/bachelorproject/README.md

-# Bachelor's Project: Simulation of topological nodal lines in silicon using Python and Quantum Espresso
+# Bachelor's Project

-Work in progress
+Simulation of topological nodal lines in silicon using Python and Quantum Espresso

 # Currently done